tanner-johnson2718/A-Car/README.md

 # Control Interface
 - [X] Fork and modify mjpg-streamer so only web cam is displayed
-- [ ] Also display on board imu sensor data
+- [X] Also display on board imu sensor data
 - [ ] Send controller inputs to board and display on web page

-# Vehicle Operation and Integration Tasks
+# Vehicle Operation and Integration with Control Interface
 - [ ] ... todo .. get board and RC car to interoperate

+# Build and Design Independant Turret
+- [ ] ...

+# Mount and Integrate Turret with Vehicle
+- [ ] ...

 # SW Deps
 - Linux x86